The NSW Government is inviting community discussion on how heritage can be better managed and protected in NSW.

 The NSW Heritage Act 1977 was first introduced over forty years ago.
 The Act has not been reviewed since 2007 and there have been no major reforms since 1999.

-The purpose of the review is to see how we can deliver more effective, relevant, and best-practice ways of recognising, conserving, re-using and celebrating the important heritage of NSW.
-The findings of the review will contribute to the evidence base for a Government White Paper and a subsequent Heritage Bill.
+The purpose of the review is to see how NSW can deliver more effective, relevant, and best-practice ways of recognising, conserving, re-using and celebrating the important heritage of NSW.
+The findings of the review will contribute to the evidence base for legislative reform.